-If an acknowledgement from the UE is requested, the AMF shall indicate acknowledgement requested in the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message and shall start timer Tyb.
+If an acknowledgement from the UE is requested, the AMF shall indicate acknowledgement requested in the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message and shall start timer T3555.
 Acknowledgement shall be requested for all parameters except when only NITZ is included.

 To initiate parameter re-negotiation between the UE and network, the AMF shall indicate "registration requested" in the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message.
 In this case, the acknowledgement shall be requested.

-Editor’s note: It is FFS how to handle a new Allowed NSSAI that require a separate AMF that cannot be determined by the current serving AMF, to request the UE to initiate registration request to another AMF with use of SUPI and with or without NSSAI.
+If a new allowed NSSAI information or AMF re-configuration of supported S-NSSAIs requires an AMF relocation, the AMF shall indicate "registration requested" in the Configuration update indication IE and include the Allowed NSSAI IE in the CONFIGURATION UPDATE COMMAND message.
+In this case, the acknowledgement shall be requested.

 During an established 5GMM context, the network may send none, one, or more CONFIGURATION UPDATE COMMAND messages to the UE.
 If more than one CONFIGURATION UPDATE COMMAND message is sent, the messages need not have the same content.

 Upon receiving the CONFIGURATION UPDATE COMMAND message, the UE shall use the contents to update appropriate information stored within the UE.

-If acknowledgement requested is indicated in the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message and all information elements included are successfully accepted by the UE, the UE shall send a CONFIGURATION UPDATE COMPLETE message.
+If acknowledgement requested is indicated in the Configuration update indication IE in the CONFIGURATION UPDATE COMMAND message and:

+- if all information elements included are successfully accepted by the UE; or

+- if "registration requested" in the Configuration update indication IE is indicated;

-If the UE is requested to re-register and acknowledgement is requested, the UE shall send the CONFIGURATION UPDATE COMPLETE message.
+the UE shall send a CONFIGURATION UPDATE COMPLETE message.